Sheila Birtles: Storylines

-Through his many faults, Sheila fell hard for Neil Crossley (Geoffrey Matthews), so much so that she did not see how badly he treated her.
-Neil only thought of Sheila as a bit of fun and after he stood her up on a date, she confronted him.
-Angered, Neil hit Sheila and left, leaving her devastated and she sank into a deep depression.
-She pushed her friends away and lost her job for not turning up.
-After she and Neil met again and he told her in no uncertain terms that they were over, Sheila attempted suicide but was found by Dennis Tanner (Philip Lowrie).
-On the doctor's recommendation, Sheila left Weatherfield and moved in with her parents.
-Whilst there, Sheila discovered she was pregnant and gave birth to a baby boy in 1964, who she named Danny, before giving him up for adoption.
+Through his many faults, Sheila falls hard for Neil Crossley (Geoffrey Matthews), so much so, that she does not see how badly he treated her.
+Neil only thinks of Sheila as a bit of fun, and after he stands her up on a date, she confronts him.
+Angered, Neil hits Sheila and leaves, leaving her devastated and she sinks into a deep depression.
+She pushes her friends away, and loses her job for not turning up.
+After she and Neil meet again, and he tells her in no uncertain terms that they are over, Sheila attempts suicide, but is found by Dennis Tanner (Philip Lowrie).
+On the doctor's recommendation, Sheila leaves Weatherfield, and moves in with her parents.
+Whilst there, Sheila discovers she is pregnant and gives birth to a baby boy in 1964, who she names Danny, before giving him up for adoption.

-In 1966, Sheila was set up on a blind date by a friend and was shocked to find her date was Jerry Booth (Graham Haberfield), who she went on an unsuccessful date with years ago.
-Sheila and Jerry reconnected and Sheila returned to Weatherfield and moved in with Elsie Tanner's (Pat Phoenix), securing a job at the new factory.
-Sheila and Jerry quickly fell in love and intended to marry but when Sheila bumped into Neil later that year, her feelings for him came rushing back and Neil proposed.
-Jerry was heartbroken when Sheila left with Neil.
+In 1966, Sheila is set up on a blind date by a friend, and is shocked to find her date is Jerry Booth (Graham Haberfield), who she went on an unsuccessful date with years ago.
+Sheila and Jerry reconnect, and Sheila returns to Weatherfield and moves in with Elsie Tanner (Pat Phoenix), securing a job at the new factory.
+Sheila and Jerry quickly fall in love, and intend to marry, but when Sheila bumps into Neil later that year, her feelings for him come rushing back, and Neil proposes.
+Jerry is heartbroken when Sheila leaves with Neil.